syncfusion-content/windowsforms-docs/WindowsForms/QTP/supportedcontrolsandmethods.md

 <tr>
 <td>
 bool IsFormulaCell(int row, int col, out string formula, out string computedValue)</td><td>
 For a given row and column index, IsFormulaCell points to the formula used in that cell and the result of the formula.
-This also returns “false” when this cell is not a formula cell.</td></tr>
+This also returns 'false' when this cell is not a formula cell.</td></tr>
 <tr>
 <td>
 object GetCellData(int row, int col)</td><td>